Valsorim98/Internship/Diary/README.md

 * Create a method to update the given collection with a new document in tokens_base.py.

 * I created two new collections in the test_db database named whitelist and blacklist and inserted new documents in both collections with id - token code and with timestamp date for the expiration date of the token.

+> # April 23:

+* After creating two new collections in the database - **whitelist and blacklist** and adding tokens in them: **id: token's code and exp_date: expiration date of the token**, read the new collections and compare if the token's code exists in the read collections.
+The controller works if the token's code is in whitelist and doesnt if it isnt.
+On token event the data is inserted as a new document in entries collection.